 Next, she decided they would take this shared information and determine the company’s top seven issues.
 They then developed a roadmap for fixing them.
 Bachelder says increasing focus on what really mattered produced the superior results she was after.
 “We did that across many strategies: marketing, cost savings, speed of service, better real estate, and got the company in working order for its owners,” she tells Truth at Work.

 Once these measures were set in place, phase two of her strategy—relationship-building with franchise owners—began.
 Bachelder decided Popeyes would shift how they felt about those who invested their hard-earned money into the organization.
 They were going to love those they served.
 “If you love the people you lead, you would know them well—their strengths, their values, their life experiences . . .
 You would celebrate them,” she tells Bizwomen.

 Under Cheryl Bachelder’s guidance, Popeyes began truly treating their franchisees as partners.
 For the new CEO, one of the most important objectives was ensuring their business owners felt supported.
 The question became, “How can we help you raise your bottom line?”
 Bachelder, herself, would travel to different cities, meeting one-on-one with various franchise owners.
 As lines of communication opened, she said there were many conversations addressing where the organization could improve.
-They also discussed timelines for solving problems and what resources Popeyes would allocate for certain issues.
+They also discussed timelines for problem solving and what resources Popeyes would allocate for certain issues.